ak15199/rop/README.md

 Getting Started
 ---------------

-To get started and display on your terminal, make sure that the terminal is at least 35x35 and simply run:
+To get started and display on your terminal, make sure that the terminal is at least 35x35 and run:

     % python art.py